 Homemade Cashew Milk (no straining!)

 This has to be the easiest dairy-free nut milk ever.
-Cashew Milk is so creamy and delicious and super easy to make in your own kitchen.
-I couldn’t believe that it doesn’t even need to be strained–just soak, blend and serve!
+Homemade Cashew Milk is so creamy and delicious and super easy to make in your own kitchen.
+I couldn’t believe that it doesn’t even need to be strained–just soak, blend, and serve!

-2. Creamy- This dairy-free milk has a much creamier texture than I expected.
+- Creamy- This dairy-free milk has a much creamier texture than I expected.
 It probably goes back to the nut being one of the softest.
+We even came up with a creamy vanilla vegan cashew cream dessert with it and a dairy-free cashew coffee creamer!

 Benefits of cashew milk